TedHusted/awake/awake.md

 “Yes,” says Tate.
 “We’re wondering if anything might have been distracting Mr Geller before the crash.”

-“I expect he was proof reading documentation and letting the car drive.
+“He was probably proof reading documentation and letting the car drive.
 Brent had created some revolutionary code as a side project last week.
 He skipped a step before deploying it to production, and Brent was playing catch-up.
 The development team reviewed it carefully yesterday, and everyone is on board, including the company’s founders.“

 Tate asks, “Is that what caused the improved hub feeds that everyone is talking about.”